 I love writing, reading, studying and researching!
 I am here to help you achieve your potential: to accomplish and achieve your goals!
 Please feel free to contact me with any questions or queries.BA, MA, PGCE, PhD Subject: English Language & Literature & Psychology View Profile

 Learning the rules with which to manipulate language can be life changing.
 It takes time but it’s worth it and I’ll be here to guide you.
-I have also been an examiner and understand the exam process.BA Subject: English Language and English Literature View Profile
+I have also been an examiner and understand the exam process.BA (Hons), QTS Subject: English Language and English Literature View Profile

 I love all types of storytelling.
 I always like to encourage my pupils to read as much as possible and I like to offer book suggestions.
 I look forward to sharing my passion for English with you!BSc, PGCE Subject: English Language & Literature View Profile